emmanestallo/IC-Design/README.md

   The script asks for the load and source resistances, bandwidth, and center frequency.
   ![image](https://user-images.githubusercontent.com/68108648/189143356-e0a54d42-b421-49e6-a767-51435a7b635c.png)

-  The outputs are the L and C values for a pi-matching network for both the DC pass and DC block topologies.
+  Outputs:Q-factor, L, C of the pi-matching network for both the DC pass and DC block topologies. \

   Future updates:
   * Other impedance matching topologies